2025 Solar Incentives Guide for Kingston, MA - Tax Credits & Rebates

 Can I claim incentives both towards the up-front cost of solar panels, and later as reimbursement?

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money possible.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.

-While we recommend speaking with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many incentives apply to a second home, so long as that home is in the United States and owned by you.
-There may be other incentives available specifically for commercial properties, depending on the specifics.
+While we recommend speaking with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many can be claimed on a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available for commercial properties specifically, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.